batrudinych/s3-redeploy/README.md

 MIT

-## TODO:
+## Roadmap:
-* fix versions in package.json
-* improve logging
+* add silent / verbose flags
+* ability to list file names only (with no processing)
+* copy objects instead of uploading again on meta change? tbc
 ### Would be nice to do in future:
 * build redirect objects
-* add verbose / silent flags
 * verify work with paths, etc. on Windows
 * use maps instead of objects